FeignClaims/cmake_starter_template/README.md

 ## More Details

 The repository is templated from [cpp-best-practices/gui_starter_template](https://github.com/cpp-best-practices/gui_starter_template).
 You can learn more there.

+This repository highly depends on [aminya/project_options](https://github.com/aminya/project_options), which improves the CMake experience a lot.

 For conan 2.0, [here](https://docs.conan.io/2.0/index.html) is the official documentation.